Destinations Italy Umbria & Le Marche

 Must orderpigeon cooked in the wood-fired oven

-One Michelin star in Loreto (a small pilgrimage town twenty minutes from Senigallia) — chef Errico Recanati took over his grandmother's restaurant and turned it into one of Italy's most original kitchens, every dish touched by wood, embers, or smoke.
-The pigeon (aged, cooked over coals, finished in the wood oven) is the dish people return for; the tasting menu is the best way in.
-Short, serious wine list.
+One Michelin star in Loreto (a small pilgrimage town twenty minutes from Senigallia), where chef Errico Recanati took over his grandmother's restaurant and where every dish is touched by wood, embers or smoke.
+The pigeon (aged, cooked over coals, finished in the wood oven) is the dish people come back for; the tasting menu is the best way in.
+Short wine list, no filler.

 Loreto · Via Buffolareccia 141 Michelin starBook ahead